* This is the Professional Version. *

 Arrange for urgent indirect ophthalmoscopy by an ophthalmologist to diagnose retinal detachment if patients have a sudden increase or change in floaters; photopsias; a curtain or veil across the visual field; any sudden, unexplained loss of vision; or if vitreous hemorrhage obscures the retina.

-Treat rhegmatogenous detachment by sealing retinal holes (with laser or cryotherapy), by supporting the holes with scleral buckling, with pneumatic retinopexy, and/or with vitrectomy.
+Treat rhegmatogenous detachment by sealing retinal breaks (with laser or cryotherapy), by supporting the breaks with scleral buckling, with pneumatic retinopexy, and/or with vitrectomy.

 * This is the Professional Version. *